mui/material-ui/docs/data/joy/components/typography/typography.md

 Here are some factors to ensure that your Typography components are accessible:

 - Ensure sufficient color contrast between text and background, using a minimum of [WCAG 2.0's color contrast ratio](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) of 4.5:1.
-- Using [relative units](/material-ui/customization/typography/#font-size) such as rem for `fontSize` to accommodate the user's settings.
+- Use [relative units](/material-ui/customization/typography/#font-size) such as rem for `fontSize` to accommodate the user's settings.
 - Use a consistent [heading hierarchy](https://www.w3.org/WAI/tutorials/page-structure/headings/), and avoid skipping levels.
 - Keep semantics and style separate by using the appropriate semantic elements(#semantic-elements).